sul-dlss/registry-harvester/README.md

 https://github.com/sul-dlss/shared_configs

 The shared_configs branches are: `registry-harvester-test` and `registry-harvester-prod`.
+You only need to do this one time unless you make further configuration changes:

 - Log on to the Symphony box and navigate into the `Harvester/shared` directory
 - `git clone` the https://github.com/sul-dlss/shared_configs.git repo